How a Stove-top Espresso Maker Works

 The science behind espresso making is concerned with applying a greater amount of pressure, or force on the coffee grounds then normal gravity, in order to extract more of the coffee's flavour.
 For an espresso, by definition of the term, the coffee grounds need to be subjected to between 7-9 bar of pressure.

 Although stove-top espresso makers operate under a much lower pressure, typically 1 bar, they still generate enough pressure to make great-tasting espresso style coffee.
-Recent advancements in stove-top technology, such as that used in the Bialetti Brikka and Mukka Express generate slightly more pressure for an even greater coffee extraction.

 1. When you prepare your stove-top espresso maker for use, air gets trapped inside the water tank.